Key Quote

 RAD — STAGNATE

-The Chorus exists outside the action — a static narrative voice that frames the story without participating in it.
+The Chorus exists outside the action — a staticstatic — Lacking change or development; fixed in position narrative voice that frames the story without participating in it.
 Its stagnation is structural: like fate itself, it observes and reports but does not change.
-The Chorus's unchanging perspective mirrors the immutable (unchangeable) social structures — the feud, the patriarchy, the honour code — that will destroy the lovers.
+The Chorus's unchanging perspective mirrors the immutableimmutable — Unchanging over time; unable to be altered social structures — the feud, the patriarchy, the honour code — that will destroy the lovers.

 Key Words